tepoltlab/RhithroLoxo_DE/README.md

 Then go to your preferred web browser and type `localhost:8888` in the search bar (or whatever port number was assigned above).
 If you have configured your password, it will ask you for it.
 If not, you will have to set it on Poseidon by typing `jupyter notebook password`.

 Another thing to be aware of.
 The `deseq2` conda environment does not include the `DESeq2` conda distribution.
 It has a lot of package conflicts.
-Instead, from within the `deseq2` environment, launch R and download `DESeq2`, `WGCNA`, and `GO_MWU` using `biocmanager` or `install.packages()` from base R. This only has to be done once.
+Instead, from within the `deseq2` environment, launch R and download `DESeq2` and `WGCNA` using `biocmanager` or `install.packages()` from base R. This only has to be done once.
 It will take a while and is quite verbose.
 Also download a host of other R packages, which are either dependencies of one of the three main analysis packages or will be useful for plotting, etc. If it asks you to update packages, JUST SAY NO!
 The environment is already set up as we want it; no need to go muck it up.

 ```
 R